 Recently in a case which shocked the legal community a NJ State Trooper was found to have failed to follow proper protocol in calibrating Alcotest commonly referred to as breathalyzer machines.
 This error affected as many as 20,000 DWI convictions.
-Imagine the burden on the courts, the police departments and the prosecutors to retry 20,0000 cold cases.
+Imagine the burden on the courts, the police departments and the prosecutors to retry 20,000 cold cases.

 In reality it is always best to have the conviction set aside.
 The question will remain whether in the drivers case that is possible.
-There are often complications for the state to retry an old case.
+There are often complications for the State to retry an old case.
 This can include, among other things, the unavailability of witnesses including the officers involved in the stop.

 The benefit of having the conviction set aside could have huge implications in the future if the driver were to receive a subsequent DWI and be charged a more severe penalty relying upon the old case.
 Many cases will remain intact as the officer will be available, videos may be there to prove intoxication and in the cases where the BAC reading may have been disregarded by the court in the prior case for issues raised in the original defense.
-Each of these matters is very case specific and calls upon the attorney reviewing the case to determine the viability of the challenge but the state will really have its work cut out for it in reproving many of these convictions.
-If you or someone you know received a letter or think you are affected get legal advise immediately.
+Each of these matters is very case specific and calls upon the attorney reviewing the case to determine the viability of the challenge, but the State will really have its work cut out for it in reproving many of these convictions.
+If you or someone you know received a letter or think you are affected get legal advice immediately.